Bude Harbour Walk

 Throughout early history the harbour would have been a safe and navigable haven for mariners.
 However, in 1577 Sir John Arundell of Ebbingford Manor and Trerice, decided to build a tidal mill and dam across the mouth of the estuary and this caused sand to build up both on the seaward side of the mill and on the landward side.
 The net result was that the harbour was no longer navigable.
 The image opposite shows what Bude would have looked like when the tidal mill and dam were operational.

 Opposite is a painting by Harry McConville of Bude, prepared for the book, “Bude’s Tide Mill and Bridge”.
+(See Information, Books Available from the menu,)

 Sir John died in September 1580 but his wife, Lady Gertrude, continued to run the estate and mill and built the first bridge at this location to enable packhorses to deliver corn to the mill.